- See Key Performance Indicators »

 All other statewide functions, i.e., Highway, Street & Bridge Construction previously used (NAICS 237310) and is now (23).

 The department began tracking and recording data in this fashion in 2008; previous data was not compatible when the Bureau of Labor Statistics classification codes changed.
-The national averages for each calendar year are not available until all data is compiled and released.
-Data from 2011 was not released until the end of October of 2012.
+The national averages for each Calendar year are not available until all data is compiled and released.
+Data from 2012 was not released until the end of November of 2013.

 Target #8: Beginning in FFY2013 the target is to reduce the number of airports that are closed due to seasonally soft runway conditions or other issues by one (1) per federal fiscal year.

 Change in Number of Rural Airports that are Closed Seasonally

 Analysis of results and challenges: At the beginning of FFY2012 there were 7 airports (out of 255 total rural airports with which the department is involved) on the seasonal closure list with a target of improving by one (1) per year.
 By the end of FFY2012 only six (6) airports experienced seasonal closure due to soft runway conditions or other issues.
 The Kwigillingok airport was improved during FFY2012. .
 The remaining six (6) airports which experience seasonal closures are: Ambler; Golovin; Koyuk; Nanwalek; Portage Creek; and Red Devil.

 Target #9: Beginning in FFY2014, the department’s target will be to fund a minimum of three (3) aeronautical surveys of rural airports each federal fiscal year.